Join experts to dive deep into IaC security and governance on August 27

 What is TFLint

-In this article, we will look into ‘linting’, explaining what it is and why you should ‘lint’, before looking at the popular open-source Terraform Linter, TFLint.
+In this article, we will discuss ‘linting’, explaining what it is and why you should ‘lint’ before examining the popular open-source Terraform Linter, TFLint.

 You will learn: